 The service is currently provided by Meteosat-10 and the aging Meteosat-9.
 In addition, Meteosat-8 provides the back-up, including taking over rapid-scanning during planned outages of Meteosat-9.

-The last of the series of four MSG satellites, MSG-4, (to be renamed Meteosat-11 after commissioning) is planned for launch in July 2015.
-It will take over services and ensure the smooth transition to Meteosat Third Generation (MTG) in 2019.
+The last satellite of the MSG series, MSG-4, was launched on 15 July 2015.
+After commissioning, it will become Meteosat-11 and be ‘stored’ until it replaces one of its predecessors.
+It will then take over services and ensure the smooth transition to Meteosat Third Generation (MTG) in 2019.